raiderss/es-tattoos/README.md

 **Tattoos Shops** is a simple script that allows you to discover and apply a variety of different tattoos.
 For now, this script is specifically designed to work with the QBCore framework.

+Information:
+There is a one-time site redirection for our products, designed for advertising purposes only.
+Please note, this is not a virus; it is simply an href transfer.

 ![Tattoos Shops Script Preview](https://github.com/raiderss/es-tattoos/assets/53000629/31e5e972-83fb-424c-95df-dcb6d3708d54)

 ## Features